 Short videos showcasing how lessons work, what the atmosphere was, who the teachers were, and what to expect could’ve alleviated a lot of these fears for me, and many others who consider dancing but are a bit nervous of getting started.

 The fact is, the dance market is relatively small, and the competition is fierce.
 Many ballrooms and dance studios don’t even have a list of teachers, classes, or events on their websites – much less videos covering these topics.
 Imagine the power of being the first studio in your community to really leverage videos showcasing the personalities and teaching styles of your instructors – or showing off the style of dance your students can learn – or how your studio is a true family environment that people can call home.

-At Focused Story Films, I take my love of dance and marry it to my love of creating powerful content for brands, to specialize in producing powerful and meaningful dance content.
+At Focused Story Films, I marry my love of dance with my love of creating powerful content that helps brands to tell their stories.

 Branding Videos – These videos showcase the general culture, dance style, mood, and feel of the studios.
 They show off the culture that new or experienced dancers can expect to find when walking through a studio’s doors.

 Teacher Videos – These videos quickly showcase who your instructors are, how they teach, and give prospective students the opportunity to find a teacher whose a good match.